SeleniumHQ/www.seleniumhq.org/src/main/rst/03_webdriver.rst

 with this, we've provided an appendix which shows this.

 :ref:`Importing a maven project into IntelliJ IDEA <importing-maven-into-intellij-reference>`.
+:ref:`Importing a maven project into Eclipse <importing-maven-into-eclipse-reference>`.

 C#
 ~~
-As of Selenium 2.2.0 is distributed as a set of signed dlls and all other dependency dlls.
+As of Selenium 2.2.0, the C# bindings are distributed as a set of signed dlls along with other dependency dlls.
 Prior to 2.2.0, all Selenium dll's were unsigned.
 To include Selenium in your project, simply download the latest selenium-dotnet zip file from https://code.google.com/p/selenium/downloads/list.